Interim Operating and Transition Plan

 -

-Individuals who are in vulnerable populations should contact SOAH to identify themselves as a vulnerable individual and timely request accommodations that may be necessary to assist in their ability to safely participate in any in-person hearing at SOAH for which they are scheduled to appear.
+Individuals who are in vulnerable populations should contact SOAH to identify themselves as a vulnerable individual and timely request accommodations that may be necessary to assist in their ability to participate in any in-person hearing at SOAH for which they are scheduled to appear.

 -